Article

 8. Lookout for any buyback policies

-An investment trust can repurchase its own shares if it has sufficient cash to do so.
+An investment trust can repurchase its own shares if it has sufficient cash to do this.
 These ‘buybacks’ are one of the ways investment trusts try to reduce their discount to net asset value, and thereby dampen the share price volatility that comes from swings in investor sentiment.

 Buyback programmes often involve the investment trust board setting a formal or informal discount level – when the discount reaches 10%, for example – at which point it will consider making purchases.
 Variations of this include regular ‘redemption facilities’ whereby investors can sell shares at a predetermined price with reference to the Trust’s net asset value rather than the trust buying its own shares in the market.